moahmo/phabhub/README.md

 - Phabricator Webhook which, on trigger, sends a POST request to PhabHub service with task event information;
 - You have to have the service deployed somewhere.
 POST route is `${baseServiceUrl}/issues`.

-_Example deployment: deploying the service as a Lambda function with up._
+_Example deployment: deploying it servelessly as an AWS Lambda function with [Up](https://github.com/apex/up)._

 ### Deployment
 A configuration file called `config.json` is necessary inside root project directory, in this format: